RC gliders (aka sailplanes)

 A scale model aircraft is one that is modelled from a full size aircraft, and there are plenty of full size gliders and sailplanes that make excellent subjects to model.

 A big attraction of such a model is the build itself, as well as the flying.
-I'm currently building a 1/5 scale Letov LF-107 Lunak, which you can read about right here.
+My 1/5 scale Letov LF-107 Lunak, which you can read about right here, was built from plan.
+It took me about 18 months and was a very satisfying thing to do.

 Below is a photo of a fellow clubmate's beautiful large-scale sailplanes, these are about 5 meter wingspan.
 Obviously not all scale gliders need to be this big!

-Well those are just several of the basic categories of rc gliders and sailplanes; as has already been mentioned radio control gliders have many many types, shapes and sizes from traditional built-up kits meant for relaxed soaring to modern carbon fiber racing machines capable of incredible speeds and performance.
+Well those are just several of the basic categories of rc gliders and sailplanes; as previously mentioned radio control gliders have many many types, shapes and sizes from traditional built-up kits meant for relaxed soaring to modern carbon fiber racing machines capable of incredible speeds and performance.

 From a personal point of view, rc gliders are my favourite form of radio control flight.
 They require very few accessories and there are no noise issues to worry about.
 In fact, the only real concern is whether or not your radio gear batteries will last as long as you want to fly for!